dwyl/image-classifier/README.md

 ## 4.6 Considerations on user images

-To maintain the app as simple as possible, we are receiving the image from the person as is.
+To keep the app as simple as possible, we are receiving the image from the person as is.
 Although we are processing the image, we are doing it so **it is processable by the model**.